Is cyber security skill shortage real or is it the result of bad hiring practices?

 Can all Bachelor's programs always offer this same knowledge?
 I don't know about that.

-Below is an egregious example of such discrimination.
+Below is an egregious example of such bias.

 But don't think this post is only about the rant of an old geeky fart like myself.